 - Our recent, rapid growth may not be indicative of our future growth, and if we continue to grow rapidly, we may not be able to effectively manage our growth or evaluate our future prospects.
-If we fail to effectively manage our future growth or evaluate our future prospects, our business could be adversely affected. - We have incurred net losses in the past and we may not be able to maintain or increase our profitability in the future. - We have only recently expanded our product offerings beyond shell eggs and butter, which makes it difficult to forecast our future results of operations. - Sales of shell eggs constitute the vast majority of our revenue, and a reduction in these sales would have an adverse effect on our financial condition. - Failure to introduce successful new products, enter into new product categories or successfully pursue growth by other means may adversely affect our ability to continue to grow. - We are dependent on the market for shell eggs, and fluctuations in this market could adversely affect our business, financial condition and results of operations. - Fluctuations in commodity prices and in the availability of feed grains could negatively impact our results of operations and financial condition. - If we fail to effectively expand our processing, manufacturing and production capacity as we continue to grow and scale our business, our business and operating results and our brand reputation could be harmed. - A substantial amount of our shell egg processing occurs at our Egg Central Station processing facility.
-Any damage or disruption at this facility may harm our business. - If we fail to effectively maintain relationships within our existing farm network or further expand our farm network, our business, operating results and brand reputation could be harmed. - Future expansions of our processing capacity may not provide us with the benefits we expect to receive. - If we fail to effectively price our products or implement price increases, our financial condition may be adversely affected. - Increased transportation and freight costs and failure by our transportation providers to pick up raw materials or deliver our products on time, in compliance with applicable governmental regulations or at all, have adversely impacted and are expected to continue to adversely impact our operating results. - Our future business, results of operations and financial condition may be adversely affected by reduced or limited availability of eggs, cream and other raw materials that meet our standards. - We may not be able to compete successfully in our highly competitive market.
+If we fail to effectively manage our future growth or evaluate our future prospects, our business could be adversely affected. - We have incurred net losses in the past and we may not be able to maintain or increase our profitability in the future. - We have only recently expanded our product offerings beyond shell eggs and butter, which makes it difficult to forecast our future results of operations. - Sales of shell eggs constitute the vast majority of our revenue, and a reduction in these sales would have an adverse effect on our financial condition. - Failure to introduce successful new products or to successfully pursue growth by other means may adversely affect our ability to continue to grow. - We are dependent on the market for shell eggs, and fluctuations in this market could adversely affect our business, financial condition and results of operations. - Fluctuations in commodity prices and in the availability of feed grains could negatively impact our results of operations and financial condition - If we fail to effectively expand our processing, manufacturing and production capacity as we continue to grow and scale our business, our business and operating results and our brand reputation could be harmed. - A substantial amount of our shell eggs are processed at our Egg Central Station, processing facility, in Springfield, Missouri.
+Any damage or disruption at this facility may harm our business. - We have recently completed the expansion of Egg Central Station; however, we may not be successful in adequately staffing the expanded facility to meet production needs and the expanded facility may not operate in accordance with our expectations.
+Furthermore, future expansions of our processing capacity may not provide us with the benefits we expect to receive. - Increased transportation costs and failure by our transportation providers to pick up raw materials or deliver our products on time, in compliance with applicable governmental regulations or at all, has adversely impacted and is expected to continue to adversely impact our operating results. - If we fail to effectively maintain or expand our network of family farms, our business, operating results and brand reputation could be harmed. - Our future business, results of operations and financial condition may be adversely affected by reduced or limited availability of eggs, cream and other raw materials that meet our standards. - We may not be able to compete successfully in our highly competitive market.